 This picture is an example of movie recommender system called movielens.
 This is a movie recommendation site which recommends movies you should watch based on which movies you have rated and how much you have rated them.

-At a rudimentary level, my inputs are taken in by the system and a profile is created against the attributes which contains my likes and dislikes (may be based on some keywords / movie tags I have liked,or not done anything about).
+At a rudimentary level, the system takes in my inputs and creates a profile based on the attributes that reflect my likes and dislikes (which may be based on some keywords or movie tags I have liked or ignored).

 I have liked 52 movies across various genres.
 These items (movies) are attributes since it can help us to determine a user’s taste.
-Below is the list of top 6 movies recommended by movie-lens.
+Below is the list of the top 6 movies recommended by MovieLens.
 The user columns specify whether a user has liked / disliked a recommended movie.
 The 1/0 simply represent whether the movie has adventure/action etc. or not.
-This type of representation is called a binary representation of attributes.
+You call this type of representation a binary representation of attributes.

 In the above example, user 1 has liked Star Wars whereas user 2 has not.
 Based on these types of inputs a user profile is generated.